notforyou-dev/Okeiki-Studio-Repository/README.en.md

 <p align="center" style="font-size: 24px;">
 This is a repository from the Okeiki Studio team.
-You can trust us to develop applications and games.
+I assure You, You can trust us to develop applications and games.
 </p>

 <p align="center" style="font-size: 32px">